 How It Began

-JEFF: First, I guess I’ll just start, when did you get interested in makeup and when did that start for you?
+JEFF: First, I guess I’ll just start with: When did you get interested in makeup, and when did that start for you?

 JEFF: Can you actually watch some of those earlier videos?
 Are they still live?

 EMILY: They’re still on there.
-Some people take down their earlier stuff and kind of try to pretend like that never happen, but I think it is sort of cool to see how it’s grown and see where it began and let people see that people don’t start out perfect on Youtube.
+Some people take down their earlier stuff and kind of try to pretend like that never happened, but I think it is sort of cool to see how it’s grown and see where it began and let people see that people don’t start out perfect on YouTube.
 It does take some time to build it up.

 Building Her Tribe

-JEFF: You mentioned earlier about how you got to 2,000 subscribers on your channel.
-Can you remember as far as how many videos that took or how much time had passed to actually get to that first level?
+JEFF: You mentioned earlier about how you got 2,000 subscribers on your channel.
+Can you remember how many videos it took or how much time had passed to actually get to that first level?